Yes – absolutely. Our initial consultation with you is free, after which we will discuss the cost of further legal services.

 Insurance company representatives and / or investigators work for the insurance company, not for you.
 It is vitally important that you have an attorney at your side who has your back, to make sure that there is an investigation of the facts, rather than leaving this work up to biased insurance company employees.

-If you are contacted by an insurance company representative, refer them to our office (after talking to us and ), so we can take charge of the investigation, defend your rights and make sure they do not take advantage of you.
+If you are contacted by an insurance company representative, refer them to our office (after talking to us), so we can take charge of the investigation, defend your rights and make sure they do not take advantage of you.
 Most importantly, DO NOT give a recorded statement to an insurance adjustor or investigator, without legal counsel being present.

 The state of Missouri has the option of a “no fault” divorce, meaning you don’t necessarily have to be able to prove something like adultery occurred to obtain a dissolution of marriage.
 Most often, ‘irreconcilable differences’ are the standard grounds for dissolution with your spouse, although other options are available that may fit your situation – we highly recommend that you speak with us before coming to this conclusion.